-Modifiers are critical to telling the story of your claim.
+The modifier is critical to telling the story of your medical coding claim.
 Just as words with similar definitions convey distinct meanings (“plan” versus “scheme,” for instance), so do modifiers with similar descriptors.
-We’ll discuss three such modifiers that require precise application: 58, 78, and 79.
+We’ll discuss three that require precise application: modifiers 58, 78, and 79.

 Modifier 58 Staged or related procedure or service by the same physician during the postoperative period may be necessary to indicate the performance of a procedure during the postoperative period was:

 - Planned prospectively at the time of the original procedure, or “staged;”

 - “More extensive” than (that is, goes beyond) the original procedure; or

 - Therapy following a diagnostic surgical procedure.

 A new global period begins with each subsequent procedure, and usually there is no reduction in reimbursement.
 Modifier 58 may be used during the global surgical period for the original procedure only.
 It may not be used for staged procedures when the code description indicates “one or more visits” or “one or more sessions.”

 Note that Medicare requires a return to the operating room (OR) to apply modifier 58, “unless the patient’s condition was so critical there would be insufficient time for transport.”
 The Medicare Claims Processing Manual, chapter 12, section 40.1 B, defines an operating room “as a place of service specifically equipped and staffed for the sole purpose of performing procedures.
 This term includes a cardiac catheterization suite, a laser suite and an endoscopy suite.”